MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ```

 ### -UseSharedProcess
 Use only one process to host all sessions that are started by the same user and use the same session configuration.
 By default, each session is hosted in its own process.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter